RoboJackets/firmware-training/README.md

 ### Labs

 For week 4, there is one lab, [imu-driver-design](./labs/week-4/imu-driver-design).
 This lab has you create a driver for the MPU6050 IMU connected to the firmware training board.
 It also contains the code to complete week-3 lab 2 as a test for your IMU driver.

+## Week 5

+In week 5, we will be learning about state machines and I'll teach a little bit about real time operating systems.

+### Labs

+For week 5, there is only one lab, [state-machines](./labs/week-5/state-machines).
+This lab has you creating a combination lock using inputs on the training board.

 ## Additional Resources